OPENING HOURS: MON - FRI 10 - 4, SAT - SUN 10 - 2.

 In 1988 Trust Bank took the initiative in Cambridge and installed the town’s first outside Automatic Teller Machine.

 There was commercial growth in the 1960s.
 In 1962 Taupo Totara Timber Co Ltd moved down to Carters Flat.
-Annette Thompson bought the beauty salon Marcia Coiffure in 1965, changed the name to Salon Antoinette and has been trading ever since.
+Annette Thompson bought the beauty salon Marcia Coiffure in 1965, and changed the name to Salon Antoinette.

 In 1967 Easter & Sons shoe store celebrated 50 years in Cambridge.
 United tractors had their showroom built in Pope Terrace in 1967 at the same time as Mr Whippy was trying to get permission from the Borough Council to sell his ice cream around the borough.